elgill/EL2020/README.md

-## Blink Temperature Reader
+## Blink Temperature Logger
-This code detects when the sensor is pressed and if it is, the light blinks and the current temperature reading of the sensor is outputted.
+This code detects when the sensor is pressed and if it is, the light blinks and the current temperature reading of the sensor is outputted and logged to a CSV file.

 Prerequisites: